schollz/gojot/README.md

 ## SDEES Does Editing, Encryption, and Synchronization

+_Note: Development has begun on the master branch for a `git`-enabled SDEES which will afford much more flexibility.
+The stable version of SDEES can be found on the [`1.x` branch](https://github.com/schollz/sdees/tree/1.x)._

 Ok.
 But, really, `sdees` is just a fancy wrapper for `vim`/`nano`/`emacs` that allows you to make time-stamped entries to an encrypted document (like a notebook or journal) while keeping the entire document synchronized remotely.

 The remote computer is used only for file storage and does not require any server-side code.
 Edits are stored individually and can be merged easily, so you can edit your document offline on multiple computers without worrying about losing data or overwriting.